 The tag name specified in the error message has an invalid update type associated with it.
-The currently supported values are "Polled Output" (0X2).
+The currently supported values are associated with "polled output", "polled input", and "strobed input".
 The most likely cause of this error is manual editing of the UCT file.
-Re-create the file using the G&L DeviceNet TM Configurator.
+Re-create the file using the G&L DeviceNet [TM] Configurator.